msegal347/COMS_4156_Project/README.md

 2. **Import Collection**: Open Postman, go to the "Collections" tab, and click on the "Import" button.
 Upload the JSON file for the FoodLink API Postman collection.

-3. **Set Environment Variables**: If the collection uses environment variables like `{{baseUrl}}`, you'll need to set these up.
-Go to the gear icon in the upper right corner to manage environments.
+3. **Set Environment Variables**: Go to the gear icon in the upper right corner to manage environments.
 Add a new environment with variables like `baseUrl` set to your local or production API URL.

 4. **Run Requests**: Now you can run individual API requests in Postman.
 Click on a request to load it and then hit the "Send" button to execute it.
 You can view the results in the lower half of the Postman window.